-What (and How) to Eat When You're Having Dental Issues: Braces or Canker Sore
+What (and How) to Eat When You're Having Dental Issues: Problems Chewing or Swallowing

 You know that what you eat directly impacts your health, and that includes the health of your teeth and gums.
 But it can work the other way around too.
 If you have an orthodontic appliance, such as braces, or have had certain dental problems or procedures, the health and comfort of your teeth and gums can directly impact what you eat.
 Here are some tips for what to eat and how to avoid these common dental issues.

 Chewing problems may be caused by tooth loss, gum disease, cavities and ill-fitting dentures, so your first step should be a visit to your dentist to help determine the cause of your problem.
 Meanwhile, eating soft foods (see tips for braces) can you help maintain your nutrients until you can see your dentist.